An Introduction to Data Analytics

 - Job opportunities: Big Data and analytics have opened a wealth of lucrative opportunities in the data sciences, making it a promising profession.
 Those interested in data can gain opportunities like Big Data Analysts, Big Data Engineers, Solutions Architects, and more.

-In business in order to survive, you must remain competitive.
+In order to survive in business, you must remain competitive.
 These days, where organisations use Big Data and powerful data analytics strategies every day, simply using your gut to make decisions will not get you the desired results.

 Instead, you need to develop a data-driven culture.